-Fig. 27.
-By inserting spherical sheets into the geometry, we can perform Booleanlike operations in the mesh, while maintaining the integrity of the hexahedral mesh.
-At each of the boundary surfaces, the intersection of the spherical sheet with the original planar sheets in the cuboid mesh is sufficient to produce a hexahedral mesh with a string of mesh edges that can be utilized to capture the boundary discontinuities resulting from the spherical cuts.
+Fig. 27 By inserting spherical sheets into the geometry, we can perform Boolean-like operations in the mesh, while maintaining the integrity of the hexahedral mesh.
+At each of the boundary surfaces, the intersection of the spherical sheet with the original planar sheets in

-Fig. 28.
-The distribution of scaled Jacobian values for the cuboid geometry with the spherical cutouts shown in Figure 27.
+Fig. 28 The distribution of scaled Jacobian values for the cuboid geometry with the spherical cutouts shown in Fig. 27